r-duh/MuXTalk/README.md

 ```

 #### 2) Run the MuXTalk script directly (requires conda to be installed).
 This is the faster option but requires familiarity with creating environments and running scripts.
-As the first step, install conda on your system (https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+As the first step, [install conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) on your system .
 Next, type the following commands in your command prompt, or terminal, in the following order to set up and run MuXTalk.
 - Create a new environment named "muxtalk" (or any name of your choosing) for MuXTalk using conda:
 ```
 conda create -n muxtalk python=3.8